Political games behind Germany's gay marriage vote

 Merkel would also have had to face tough questions on the CDU's stance just to have to change her mind after the elections, if she were to enter a coalition with the greens, social democrats or liberals.

-The social democrats, however, managed to accelerate Merkel’s plans by putting the vote on the agenda already this Friday, which is the last session of the German parliament before the elections.
+The social democrats, however, managed to upend Merkel’s plans by putting the vote on the agenda already this Friday, which is the last session of the German parliament before the elections.

 The SPD had only last Sunday pledged to make the introduction of same-sex marriages a key issue of their campaign - an issue which some linked to Merkel's statement on Monday.

-The bill is expected to sail through the parliament, where a broad majority of MPs support same-sex marriage.
+The bill sailed through the parliament on Friday, where a broad majority of MPs supported same-sex marriage.

-The fact that the vote would be held already on Friday and not after the elections has seemingly displeased Merkel.
+The fact that the vote was held already on Friday, and not after the elections, seemingly displeased Merkel.

 On Wednesday, she told Wirtschaftswoche, a German business weekly, that the decision on same-sex marriages had been “drawn into a party political debate" and that this was “sad and … completely unnecessary.”